310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

 {% endbubble %}

 {% bubble Midori %}
-"All we've got"… Ahaha, you sure are full of energy, Tetora-kun.
+"All we've got"…?
+Ahaha, you sure are full of energy, Tetora-kun.
 {% endbubble %}

 ### With Shinobu